 Our Tanzania Twelve set out on Sunday 26th May 2019 on their trip to Kazunzu to start work building the first two houses in a sustainable village called Kazunzu Village of Hope on the shores of Lake Victoria.
-The complex will consist of a cluster of over 40 houses, constructed to home widows and orphans from the surrounding islands and shores, and will eventually be developed into a village which will include a primary school, vocational training centre and healthcare provision.
+The complex will consist of a cluster of over 40 houses, constructed to home widows and orphans from the surrounding islands and shores in a family setting.
+The area will eventually be developed into a village which will include a primary school, vocational training centre and healthcare provision.
 This expedition gave the team an opportunity to make a difference to the lives of some of the most vulnerable people in the world.

 We are supporting the Vine Trust, a Scottish charity which started in Bo’ness and works with partner organisations based in Tanzania & Peru, building family homes and orphanages and providing primary medical care through medical ships.

 Iain MacSween, one of the team, said “This project will bring hope to the people who live in the Kazunzu area, many of whom are suffering from HIV and Aids.
 A very high percentage of the children are orphaned as a result and desperately need accommodation.
 I hope the team can make a start on what is a very worthwhile project and encourage others to get involved.
 We are delighted with the support we have received for this project and the level of funds raised.”

 The Tanzania Twelve kept a diary of their time in Kazunzu and you can read it here.